COCOMO: Intermediate COCOMO

 Each of the 15 attributes receives a rating on a six-point scale that ranges from "very low" to "extra high" (in importance or value).
 An effort multiplier from the table below applies to the rating.
 The product of all effort multipliers results in an effort adjustment factor (EAF).
 Typical values for EAF range from 0.9 to 1.4.

 The Intermediate Cocomo formula now takes the form:

-where E is the effort applied in person-months, KLoC is the estimated number of thousands of delivered lines of code for the project, and EAF is the factor calculated above.
-The coefficient ai and the exponent bi are given in the next table.
+where E is the effort applied in person-months, KSLOC is the estimated number of thousands of source lines of code delivered for the project, and EAF is the factor calculated above.
+The coefficient a and the exponent b are given in the next table for different project types.